 Can I use tomato sauce or tomato paste?

-I don't recommend replacing the chopped tomatoes, with tomato paste, homemade tomato sauce, or marinara sauce, because we have very few ingredients in this dish and tomatoes contribute to the final result of the dish with their texture.
-If you don't have fresh tomatoes, you could use them instead of canned tomatoes or even crushed tomatoes.
+I don't recommend replacing the chopped tomatoes with tomato paste, homemade tomato sauce, or marinara sauce because we have very few ingredients in this dish, and tomatoes contribute to the final result of the dish with their texture.
+If you don't have fresh tomatoes, you could use them instead of canned or crushed tomatoes.

-You can still use a homemade tomato sauce, marinara sauce, tomato paste, or even vegetable broth in case you have leftovers and the stew has dried up, this way you can still add some moisture while adding flavor.
-Keep in mind that you may need to adjust the flavors with some garlic powder, salt, and maybe some extra virgin olive oil.
+You can still use a homemade tomato sauce, marinara sauce, tomato paste, or even vegetable broth in case you have leftovers and the stew has dried up; this way, you can still add some moisture while adding flavor.
+Remember that you may need to adjust the flavors with some garlic powder, salt, and maybe some extra virgin olive oil.

 What about fire-roasted tomatoes?

-You can use fire-roasted tomatoes, just make sure they have not turned into purée, so you keep some of the texture.
+You can use fire-roasted tomatoes; just make sure they have not turned into purée, so keep some of the texture.

 Can I add bell pepper?

 You can always work on variations, like adding bell pepper it any other favorite vegetable.
 Just keep in mind that it can vary the flavor profile.
 If you choose to add bell peppers, choose red and only a small one.